SSalario

 Oklahoma Income Tax Overview

-Oklahoma has a six-bracket progressive income tax with rates from 0.25% to 4.75%.
+Oklahoma's 2026 withholding schedule uses a 4.5% top individual income tax rate.
 The state offers one of the lowest costs of living in the nation at 86% of the national average, with very affordable housing and energy costs.
 Oklahoma's economy is anchored by oil and gas, aerospace, agriculture, and biotechnology.
-The state has been working to reduce its top income tax rate in recent years.

 Oklahoma Tax Details